GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Gesture-Transcript Joint Embeddings

 \subsection{Applications of the Joint Embeddings}

-The learned joint embedding space combined with the encoders offers an effective way of measuring the semantic similarity between gestures and transcripts.
-To demonstrate this, we map a gesture motion into this space and retrieve the closest sentences from the transcript dataset based on the cosine distance of the embeddings. \fig\ref{fig:motion-based_transcripts_retrieval} shows some results.
-It can be observed that the retrieved sentences may have various meanings but can all be naturally accompanied by the query gestures.
+The joint embedding space, along with the encoders, provides an efficient method for measuring semantic similarity between gestures and transcripts.
+To demonstrate its effectiveness, we map a gesture motion into this space and retrieve the closest sentences from the transcript dataset based on the cosine distance of the embeddings. \fig\ref{fig:motion-based_transcripts_retrieval} shows some results.
+It can be observed that the retrieved sentences may have various meanings, but can all be naturally paired with the query gestures.

-Besides, the computation of the embeddings involves the max pooling operator that aggregates the most semantics-relevant information.
-We can thus estimate the saliency of each pose or word in a gesture sequence or a transcript sentence respectively using the embeddings.
-Specifically, given a sentence $\vect{T}$ and its encoded feature sequence $\vect{Z}^t$ and embedding vector $\vect{z}^t$, we compute the semantic saliency of each word as
+Besides, the computation of the embeddings involves the max pooling operator, which aggregates the most semantics-relevant information.
+Consequently, we can estimate the saliency of each pose or word in a gesture sequence or a transcript sentence, respectively, using the embeddings.
+Specifically, given a sentence $\vect{T}$ along with its encoded feature sequence $\vect{Z}^t$ and embedding vector $\vect{z}^t$, we compute the semantic saliency of each word as

-As illustrated in \fig\ref{fig:semantic_saliency}, the words with high semantic importance and that are likely to be accompanied by semantic gestures will have high saliency scores.
-This information can be considered as an important semantic cue, which will be used in our system to guide the gesture generator to create semantically correct gestures.
+As illustrated in \fig\ref{fig:semantic_saliency}, the words with high semantic importance that are likely to be accompanied by semantic gestures will exhibit high saliency scores.
+This information can be considered as an important semantic cue, which will be used in our system to guide the gesture generator in creating semantically correct gestures.